NSGMarathon/nsg2-layouts/README.md

 When configuring mixer channel mappings (`x32.channelMappings` and `x32.visibleChannels`), the following channel types are accepted:
 `CHANNEL`, `AUX_IN`, `FX_RETURN`, `BUS`, `MATRIX` & `DCA`

+To tweak the rate at which nameplate volume meters update (`x32.meterUpdateRate`), refer to the following excerpt from Patrick-Gilles Maillot's guide to the X32's OSC protocol:

+> `time_factor` is a value between 1 and 99 setting the interval between two successive meters messages to
+> `50ms * time_factor`.
+Any value of `time_factor` outside of [1, 99] is equivalent to 1.

+In brief, a value of `1` updates the most frequently, and increasing the value makes updates less frequent.

 #### OBS Websocket